 For a dose of winter sun, head to the Caribbean for some white-sands relaxation.
 Or, make the most of Costa Rica’s dry season, when the reduced humidity makes exploring jungles and cloud forests ideal – best combined with the country’s gorgeous beaches.
 Rains now a distant memory, the beach-fringed islands of the Maldives are also a great option, while closer to home, Tenerife and Madeira are both great choices.

-In Africa, Tanzania is a good option.
+In Africa, Tanzania is a great option.
 Equatorially warm and dry without being uncomfortably close, January is perfect for safaris and ascents of Kilimanjaro.
 But, it’s perhaps the country’s wildebeest calving season that’s most impressive, when these majestic beasts migrate back to the grasslands of the Serengeti in astonishing numbers.
+South Africa's southern coast – from Cape Town and the Garden Route to the Eastern Cape game reserves – is also an excellent option, with sunny days and mild nights.
 For a spectacular wildlife alternative, head to Ecuador's Galápagos Islands for an island-hopping adventure, swimming with seals, rays and sharks, and spotting rare species from marine iguanas to Darwin's finches.

 Off the beaten track in Patagonia